 Paula has a Master’s degree in Media Studies from The New School for Social Research, New York, N.Y., and a B.S. in Journalism and Mass Communications from Kansas State University, Manhattan, Kansas.
-She is a member of the National Society of Children’s Book Writers and Illustrators (SCBWI), the International Women’s Writing Guild (IWWG), and the Asbury Park Writer’s Workshop.
+She is a member of the National Society of Children’s Book Writers and Illustrators (SCBWI), and the International Women’s Writing Guild (IWWG), and the Monday Writer’s Workshop.

 Paula has directed a number of readings with her woman’s writing group, performing an original poetry piece, “Love, Life and Laundry,” at colleges and coffee houses for Women’s History Month.
 Paula has been a featured poetry reader for the Black Box Women’s Theatre Festival in Asbury Park, New Jersey, and has performed her original monologue, “Nothing’s Permanent,” in the play “Some Bodies.”
 Paula has performed her poetry with the Provincetown Fringe Festival.

 Paula’s article, “The Mother of Mulch,” a profile of Ruth Stout, gardener extraordinaire, was collected in an anthology by Yankee Books, Those Eccentric Yankees.
+Her poem, “Shell,” (see here) appeared in the HOWL OF SORROW Memorial Anthology, poems about New Jersey and Hurricane Sandy, 2015.
 Paula has volunteered locally in the gardens of the FoodBank of Monmouth County – “I designed and planted their first herb garden.”
-She plays piano as a volunteer at the Jersey Shore Hospital – “including a piano donated to the hospital upon which George Gershwin composed ‘Rhapsody in Blue,’ a piece I admit I cannot begin to play!”
+She has played piano as a volunteer at the Jersey Shore Hospital – “including a piano donated to the hospital upon which George Gershwin composed ‘Rhapsody in Blue,’ a piece I admit I cannot begin to play!”

 After many years on their farm, Paula moved to the Jersey Shore with her husband, Peter Falk, a veterinarian.
-They have two sons, Turner and Crosby.
+They have two sons, Turner and Crosby, and three delightful grandchildren.